By James Eliot, Markets & Finance Editor

 -

 GitHub: After implementing stricter licensing terms, GitHub has seen a mixed reception from developers.
 By clarifying ownership of commits, the platform aims to protect its enterprise users while drawing backlash from community contributors who feel marginalized.
-The tension at GitHub mirrors the broader debates surrounding OpenClaw.
+The tension at GitHub mirrors the broader debates surrounding OpenClaw, echoing concerns also seen in Berkshire Hathaway’s Cash-Powered Evolution: 5 Reasons It Matters Now.

 Top Tools and Solutions